JamshedK/Group4_Source-Program/SmartIX/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This source code is similar to the source code uploaded by the authors, but we rewrote some of the main components such as pg_database.py and agent.py.